vipulnaik/working-drafts/eaf/givewell-versus-the-gates-foundation-fundamental-differences.md

 ### GiveWell is okay just scaling up; Gates Foundation is more into innovation and tries to get other entities to help with the scale-up

 https://blog.givewell.org/2007/11/20/heres-to-fear-of-failure/

+## Can we think of Gates Foundation as a seed investor, and GiveWell as a strategic late-stage investor?